 Decisions are made in consultation with the class teacher, SENCo, Senior Leadership Team and parents.
-Decisions are based upon ongoing tracking of pupil progress, as a result of assessments carried out in school and/or by outside agencies and observation of emotional health and well-being over time.
+Decisions are based upon ongoing tracking of pupil progress, as a result of assessments carried out in school and/or by outside agencies, the observation of a child's presenting needs and emotional health and well-being over time.